PelionIoT/edge-pt-example/README.md

 - If **current temperature to thermostat-set-point** less than 3 degrees difference then we set the fan speed 1​
 - If **current temperature to thermostat-set-point** larger than 3 degrees then we set the fan speed 2​
 - If **current temperature to thermostat-set-point** larger than 5 degrees then we set the fan speed 3​

+## Analytics
+To complement this protocol-translator example running on the edge gatway, we've also written a cloud analytic part where an application connected to Pelion Device Management monitors the changes and applies analytics to determine whether the building heating control system is operating efficiently.
+Please visit ['cloud-java-quarkus/README.MD'](https://github.com/PelionIoT/edge-pt-example/blob/master/cloud-java-quarkus/README.md) for more information.

 ​